Universal Approximation Theorems for Dynamical Systems with Infinite-Time Horizon Guarantees: Preliminaries

 \begin{definition}[Hyperbolic periodic orbit] A periodic orbit $\gamma$ with period $T > 0$ is \textbf{hyperbolic} if all eigenvalues of the Poincar\'e return map (Definition~\ref{def:poincare_map}) on a transverse section have modulus different from 1. \end{definition}

-\begin{definition}[Morse-Smale system] A $C^1$ vector field $f$ is \textbf{Morse-Smale} if: (1) the non-wandering set $\Omega(f)$ (Definition~\ref{def:non_wandering}) is finite, consisting only of hyperbolic fixed points and periodic orbits, and (2) all stable and unstable manifolds intersect transversally (Definition~\ref{def:transversal}). \end{definition}
+\begin{definition}[Morse-Smale system] A $C^1$ vector field $f$ is \textbf{Morse-Smale} if: (1) the non-wandering set $\Omega(f)$ (Definition~\ref{def:non_wandering}) consists of finitely many hyperbolic fixed points and finitely many hyperbolic periodic orbits, and (2) all stable and unstable manifolds intersect transversally (Definition~\ref{def:transversal}). \end{definition}

 \begin{theorem}[Palis-Smale~{\citep{palis1970ss}}] Every Morse-Smale system is structurally stable: small $C^1$ perturbations yield topologically equivalent flows. \end{theorem}

 \begin{remark}[Morse-Smale systems] Morse-Smale systems are ``generic well-behaved'' dynamics: all trajectories converge to finitely many stable fixed points or limit cycles, with no degenerate connections (homoclinic tangencies, heteroclinic cycles) that would cause bifurcations.
 Condition (1) rules out chaotic attractors; condition (2) ensures structural stability.
 Morse-Smale systems are not the only structurally stable class---Axiom A systems~\citep{smale1967differentiable} with strange attractors are also structurally stable---but our trajectory-tracking analysis does not extend to chaotic dynamics. \end{remark}